superflows-dev/react-sf-themes/README.md

 ## Introduction

-Use this package to access the default color theme provided by Superflows.
-Then customize it further by changing the default color values to suit your UI.
+Use the react-sf-themes package to access the default theme provided by Superflows.
+Then customize it further by changing the default color values & spaces to suit your UI.

 <br />